KolbySisk/next-supabase-stripe-starter/README.md

 ---

 This project was inspired by Vercel's [nextjs-subscription-payments](https://github.com/vercel/nextjs-subscription-payments).
-The project is a bit dated now, so I decided to build an updated version and include shadcn/ui and a few missing best practices.
-If you're looking for something without shadcn/ui this project is still a great place to start.